“Silence is so accurate.” ~ Mark Rothko

 The “leaders” of this group were the father of my high school friend and my friend himself.
 There were major red flags from the beginning.
 The father had a very checkered career in various church settings and had been chucked out for reasons of liking women other than his wife, among other things.

 Enter a group of impressionable young folks, including me with my dysfunctional back ground and fear of authoritative father figure types and Boom!
 You’ve got yourself a cult, I mean community.
-The Quaker teachings that drew me from the beginning such as listening to the voice of God within me and peacefulness, were drowned in the hierarchy.
+The authentic Quaker teachings that drew me from the beginning such as listening to the voice of God within me and peacefulness, were drowned in the made up hierarchy.

 This group moved to Guam to set up a more permanent community and we only saw them when they were home for visits.
 The increasing dominance of the father’s role was becoming quite apparent in things like “home visits,” in which the leadership would visit someone they felt was in error and attempt to coerce them to confess their sins.

 Eventually the group fell apart and even my high school friend could no longer tolerate his father’s control and left both Guam and the community.
 So much damage was done during those years, but I did retain a love for what I believe to be the most important element of Quaker teaching: Silence.

 I start each day in silence.
 It is truly the best part of my day and where I feel most connected to God.
 Silence is a safe space within me.
 Silence is where I have clarity, love, joy, without strain.

 I love the Rumi quote that says “Silence is the language of God, all else is poor translation.”

 In the eastern Orthodox church we have the practice of hesychasm, or contemplative prayer, which is sometimes easy to forget among the beautiful but verbose written prayers of the church.
 I am sure that there is a lesson on balance between the two.